 Competencies are the set of knowledge, skills and attitudes to be acquired by students throughout the degree, aimed at preparing them for the exercise of professional activities.

-CB9 – Students should be able to communicate their conclusions and the knowledge and ultimate reasons that support them to specialized and non-specialized audiences in a clear and unambiguous manner
+CB9 – That students know how to communicate their conclusions and the ultimate knowledge and reasons that support them to specialized and non-specialized audiences in a clear and unambiguous way

-CG1 – Know how to apply the knowledge of Food Safety and Quality acquired to resolve new situations that arise as a result of the rapid evolution that the food sector is experiencing.
+CG1 – Know how to apply the acquired knowledge in Food Safety and Quality to resolve new situations that arise as a result of the rapid evolution that the food sector is experiencing.

-CG3 – Renew food production and preservation processes aimed at increasing quality and improving safety food
+CG3 – Renew food production and preservation processes to increase quality and improve safetyfood

 CG4 – Establish innovative procedures, standards and protocols to improve food quality and safety management